hcoohb/hass-yeelightbt/README.md

 ## Give bluetooth permissions for device scanning !

-This component use the `bluepy` python library to access bluetooth.
-In order to scan for new devices, it needs to have the correct permissions:
+Since version 0.12.0, this component uses the `bleak` python library to access bluetooth.
+In order to scan and interact with devices, on linux bluez utility needs to be installed and also to have the correct permissions:
-  - For Home-assistant core installed in Virtualenv:

-    ```
-    sudo setcap cap_net_admin,cap_net_raw+eip /PATH-TO-HA-VENV/PATH-TO-BLUEPY-LIB/bluepy-helper
-    ```
+  - for **Home Assistant Operating System**:
+    It should be all setup, at least for HA 2022.7+

-  - For Home-assistant core in docker:
+  - For **Home Assistant Container** in docker:

+    Ensure your host has the `bluetoothctl` binary on the system (coming from `bluez` or `bluez-util` package, depending on the distro).
-    The docker-compose (or equivalent docker command) should have:
+    The docker-compose container (or equivalent docker command) should link */var/run/dbus* with host folder through a volume and *NET_ADMIN* permission is needed. docker compose extract:

     ```yaml
+    volumes:
+      - /var/run/dbus:/var/run/dbus
     cap_add:
      - NET_ADMIN
      - NET_RAW
     network_mode: host
     ```

-  - for HASSIO:

-    Not too sure yet...
-It may have the correct permissions already ??
+  - For **Home Assistant Core** installed in a Virtualenv:

+  Ensure your host has the `bluetoothctl` binary on the system (coming from `bluez` or `bluez-util` package, depending on the distro).
+  Make sure the user running HA belongs to the `bluetooth` group.

 # Homeassistant component configuration